maitreverge/CS50W/ressources/week_4/django_project/django_models.md

 ## MANAGIN SQL with PYTHON SHELL

+The python shell command which can be called with :

 ```bash
 python3 manage.py shell
 ```

+is usefull to interact with the web-app through the python interpreter.

-Within this minishell env, we can type straight python code
+Within this shell envirnoment, we can type straight python code

 ```python
 from flights.models import Flight